 Mental Health

-Kind (formerly known as Pink Triangle Services) is dedicated to providing a diverse, protective, and nonjudgmental environment for individuals to explore and understand their gender and sexuality through their intersecting identities and experiences.
-Kind offers peer-run discussion groups, counseling services, and educational programs in a diverse and sex-positive environment.
+Kind Space (formerly known as Pink Triangle Services) is dedicated to providing a diverse, protective, and nonjudgmental environment for individuals to explore and understand their gender and sexuality through their intersecting identities and experiences.
+Kind Space offers peer-run discussion groups, counseling services, and educational programs in a diverse and sex-positive environment.

 The Lavender Group is a closed, LGBTQIA+/Queer-affirming online Alcoholics Anonymous meeting that meets weekly, on Tuesdays 8 PM ET via Zoom.

-Our helpline is staffed by peer support volunteers, who are all 2SLGBTQ+ youth aged 16-29, living across Ontario.
+Ontario.
 They aren't professional counsellors, but are trained in active listening, anti-racism, harm reduction, and topics related to gender and sexuality.
 Whether you're questioning your identity, dealing with family, feeling lonely, or just want to chat, we're here for it.

 Get in touch with a peer support volunteer; Sunday to Friday, 4:00PM to 9:30PM EST.

-- By Chat (4pm-9:30pm): https://www.youthline.ca/helpline/peer-support-helpline/
+- By Chat (4pm-9:30pm): youthline.ca/helpline/peer-support-helpline

 - By Text (4pm-9:30pm): (647)-694-4275